 The Boonton is a bit of an experiment—it's a lot like an HP3400A, but with a bandwidth of 20MHz.
 Like the 3400A, its maximum range is 300V, which is a fair amount higher than any other RF thing I have.
 Boonton's capacitance meters are amazing, but this particular unit reads about 4 dB low.

 For noise temperature measurements in ultrasensitive front ends, and for extracting the junction parameters of metal-insulator-metal (MIM) tunnel junctions (It looks like I'll be revisiting that work in the near future.)

 Single frequency YAGs are beautiful devices.
 I do a fair amount of stuff in the NIR and SWIR, so having a selection of IR lasers is pretty important.
-I have a JDSU NPRO 126N-1064 700 mW unit, which is a thing of great beauty, but it belongs to a client.
+I used to have a JDSU NPRO 126N-1064 700 mW unit, which is a thing of great beauty, but it belonged to a client.

 For locking to etalons